Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Generating and testing natural-language explanations for single voxels

 The results in \cref{fig:fig1}d compare responses during the driving paragraphs generated for each voxel to average responses over all other paragraphs.
 But if two voxels have very similar explanations and both are correct, then we would expect each to also be driven by the other's generated stimuli.
 To explore this question we disaggregated the results by showing the response of each voxel to every driving paragraph in one subject (\cref{fig:fig1}e).
 Most voxels are driven by their own explanations, as can be seen by the positive values on the main diagonal.
 However, many voxels are also strongly driven by related explanations (e.g. \textit{directions}, \textit{measurements}, and \textit{locations}; \textit{communication} and \textit{emotional expression}).
 This demonstrates that, in most cases, semantically related explanations will drive similar sets of voxels.
-We find that the same setting succeeds in driving pairs of voxels rather than individual voxels~(\cref{subsec:multivoxel}).
+Off-diagonal structure is expected when explanations share semantic content or when voxels are tuned to overlapping feature sets; in this sense, the matrix visualizes both selectivity and shared representational structure.
+The off-diagonal structure of \cref{fig:fig1}e shows that our results should therefore not be interpreted as a strict one-to-one ``labeling'' of voxels, but as experimentally grounded hypotheses that predict when responses should increase under controlled semantic manipulations.
+We additionally find that the same setting succeeds in driving pairs of voxels rather than individual voxels~(\cref{subsec:multivoxel}), and that our use of a written stimulus for driving as opposed to audio did not meaningfully impact driving performance~(\cref{fig:audiodriving}).
+Furthermore, we examined several other orthogonal methods for driving, including a representation steering approach and a synthetic decoding approach.
+Full details of these attempts can be found in \cref{sec:driving_vars}.
+In all cases, we found these alternative methods less effective than \method{}.